Marriage & Faith

 Any couple could do a version of this check-in.
 What makes it distinctively different for Catholics is the theological frame in which it sits.

-John Paul II, drawing on Gaudium et Spes 24, built his entire Theology of the Body on a single anthropological claim: that the human person “can fully discover his true self only in a sincere giving of himself.”
-Marriage, in this view, is not a contract between two individuals managing shared interests — it is a communion of persons (communio personarum), sustained by the ongoing, chosen gift of self that each spouse makes to the other.
+John Paul II, drawing on Gaudium et Spes 24, built his entire Theology of the Body on a single anthropological claim — one that also illuminates how love languages map onto a TOB framework: that the human person “can fully discover his true self only in a sincere giving of himself.”
+Marriage, in this view, is not a contract between two individuals managing shared interests — it is a communion of persons (communio personarum), sustained by the ongoing, chosen gift of self that each spouse makes to the other — which is the core of why intimacy matters in a sacramental marriage.

 A weekly check-in, understood through this lens, is not a communication technique.
 It is a structured act of spousal self-donation — a moment where you deliberately hand your interior life to your spouse and receive theirs in return.
 The vulnerability required is not incidental; it is the gift.